Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 Sometimes more detailed testing (called neuropsychologic testing) is needed.
 This testing covers all the main areas of mental function, including mood, and usually takes 1 to 3 hours.
 This testing helps doctors distinguish dementia from other conditions that can cause similar symptoms, such as age-associated memory impairment, mild cognitive impairment, and depression.

 Once dementia is diagnosed, doctors suspect vascular dementia in people who have risk factors for or symptoms of a stroke.
 Then doctors do a thorough evaluation to check for stroke.
 CT or MRI is done too check for evidence of a stroke.
-Results of these tests can support the diagnosis but are not definitive.
+Laboratory tests are done to check for diabetes, high lipid levels, and other disorders that increase the risk of stroke and disorders that affect blood vessels and blood flow (vascular disorders).
+Results of these tests can support the diagnosis of vascular dementia but are not definitive.

-Treatment of vascular dementia involves general measures to provide safety and support, as for all dementias.
+Treatment of vascular dementia involves general measures to provide safety and support as mental function decreases, as for all dementias.

 Generally, the environment should be bright, cheerful, safe, stable, and designed to help with orientation.
 Some stimulation, such as a radio or television, is helpful, but excessive stimulation should be avoided.